About the RPP

 At its inception, the RPP was set up as an optional program by which IAM Governing, Core, and Supplier Members could participate, but it was not included as a benefit of IAM Membership.

-In 2011, the RPP was expanded so that it included the Invoice Dispute Resolution Process, which provided IAM Governing, Core, and Supplier Members with a step-by-step intervention procedure through which IAM Staff would attempt to facilitate the resolution of the outstanding debt.
-IAM Governing, Core, and Supplier Members who did not participate in the RPP could request staff intervention through the Invoice Dispute Resolution Process if the debt was at least USD $10,000.
+In 2011, the RPP was expanded so that it included the Outstanding Invoice Intervention Process, which provided IAM Governing, Core, and Supplier Members with a step-by-step intervention procedure through which IAM Staff would attempt to facilitate the resolution of the outstanding debt.
+IAM Governing, Core, and Supplier Members who did not participate in the RPP could request staff intervention through the Outstanding Invoice Intervention Process if the debt was at least USD $10,000.
 As part of this process, IAM began the monthly circulation of the Alleged Debtor List, which details the IAM Governing, Core, and Supplier Members who have been alleged to not pay outstanding invoices owed to other IAM Members.

 Starting on January 1, 2015, IAM included the RPP as a benefit for all IAM Governing and Core Members.
 With this change, all IAM Governing and Core Members in good standing can submit claims for Unpaid Invoice Compensation, request IAM staff intervention if they are owed money by another member, and receive the Alleged Debtor List each month.